Do Tinder Messages Have Read Receipts to Tell When a Message Is Seen?

 The wildly popular Tinder person is that lucky man or woman who has it all – brains, attractiveness, a great career, money, wit – and as a result, they are just insanely popular.
 They’ve long since turned off match notifications from the app, because otherwise their phone would be alerting them 24/7 – and it’s already exploding from their existing lengthy list of friends who are messaging them about parties and dates.
 How did you match with this dreamboat?
 Well, the wildly popular person goes swiping just like everybody else, and they did think you were interesting or cute so they swiped right – before getting pulled back into their social swirl.
 They aren’t blowing you off, they just have 82 unread messages and 20 more every hour.

 How can you deal with a wildly popular match?
 Well, probably by lowering your expectations and upping your game.
 That “hey” message you deploy as your go-to is probably not going to catch this person’s eye, with a hundred other people already begging for their attention.
+You might need a better opener.
 Getting defensive and touchy about their uncommunicative nature is unlikely to be a winning strategy; “I guess you’re too busy to talk to me” might well be true, but if you send that message or anything like it you might as well just unmatch them yourself because nobody likes a whiner.
 The good thing about the wildly popular person is that they aren’t a toxic force; they just really are too busy to get to everyone on their match queue.
 If you do manage to capture their genuine interest, you’ll go to the top of that priority list and you’ll be able to have real conversations and move forward.

 It feels good to be wanted, doesn’t it?
 Every time you get a match notification, you feel good about yourself.
 If you have Tinder Gold, then you probably get those notifications fairly regularly, and even if you aren’t interested in the person who matched you, it’s a great feeling to know that someone wanted to give things a shot with you.
 Well, the ego stoker is someone who has taken this perfectly healthy desire to an unhealthy extreme.
 They want all the matches and they want them right now, today, so they can gloat in the mirror about how attractive they must be.